ATTORNEY FEES IN DISABILITY CASES

 THE SSA WILL PAY YOUR ATTORNEY FEES DIRECTLY (MOST OF THE TIME)

 In SSDI and SSI cases, the SSA will pay your attorney fee directly to the attorney.
 The SSA has a program in place for direct payment of attorney fees from back due or past due benefits.
-Under this program, the SSA withholds part of your past due benefits for payment of the authorized fee.
+Under this program, the SSA keeps part of your past due benefits for payment of the authorized attorney fee.
 They only do this, of course, when you have won your benefits.

 Sometimes, the SSA simply fails to take out the attorney fee and send it to you instead.
 In those cases, you must still pay the attorney fee.
 You will know if this happens by reading your Notice of Award.

-If the SSA withholds an attorney fee from your benefits, then the SSA will collect a service charge from the attorney.
+When the SSA withholds an attorney fee from your benefits, then the SSA will collect a service charge from the attorney.
 This service charge is 6.3% of the fee amount paid.
 Your attorney cannot ask you to pay for this service charge.

 It isn’t easy to get Social Security benefits.
 The application process can be frustrating.
 Mostly, because it can take years.
 But, having an attorney throughout this process is worth it.
 It is our belief that when you have an attorney handling your case, the SSA makes sure they follow their own procedures.